al1brn/geonodes/generation/docgen/doc/parser.md

 ##### Returns

-- _str_ : Previous character or None if start of file
+- _str_ : Previous character or substitution textone if start of file